 For brevity some possible activities are excluded.
 Data in the AlarmRecord may be updated e.g., backedUpStatus, backUpObject, trendIndication, thresholdInfo, stateChangeDefinition, monitoredAttributes, proposedRepairActions, additionalText, additionalInformation, serviceUser, serviceProvider or securityAlarmDetector, comments, correlated notifications.

-The only changes that result in alarm state changes are changing the alarmRecord.ackState and setting alarmRecord.percievedSeverity .
+The only changes that result in alarm state changes are changing the alarmRecord.ackState and setting alarmRecord.perceivedSeverity.
+The alarm states and diagrams are applicable both to ADAC and ADMC alarms.

 The solid circle icon represents the Start State.
 The double circle icon represents the End State.
 In this state, the alarm is cleared and acknowledged.
 The AlarmRecord shall not be accessible via the Service interface and is removed from the AlarmList.